amorphitec/opengb/docs/api.rst

 Event
 =====

-The server sends a JSON-RPC 2.0 message to the client defining an event which has occured.
+The server sends an unsolicited JSON-RPC 2.0 message to the client defining an event which has occured.

 Example event (temperature update): ::